Aviation firms call on EU leaders to fix carbon spat

 “The aim must be to find a compromise solution and to have these punitive trade measures stopped before it is too late,” the CEOs wrote, according to Airbus.
 “We have always believed that only a global solution would be adequate to resolve the problem of global aviation emissions.”

-The CEOs said a solution could only come via the United Nations’ International Civil Aviation Organization (ICAO), which had recently appointed a group to make proposals for international aviation emissions by the end of the year.
+The CEOs said a solution could only come via the United Nations’ International Civil Aviation Organisation ICAO.L, which had recently appointed a group to make proposals for international aviation emissions by the end of the year.

 The European Commission has repeatedly said it would only modify its law if ICAO can come up with a global scheme, which would make the EU’s legislation requiring all airlines to pay into its carbon scheme unnecessary.